 Testing and Health Care

-In order to make sure more New Yorkers are getting tested, Governor Cuomo has further relaxed the criteria for who can get a test.
+There are now over 800 locations statewide where New Yorkers can get diagnostic testing, and in order to make sure more New Yorkers are getting tested, Governor Cuomo has created some helpful online resources and loosened restrictions so that ANYONE can get a test.

 - Please do not go to your primary care provider’s office, an urgent care center, or to an emergency room without calling first unless you are experiencing a medical emergency.
 This is important in order to protect the safety of health care providers and other patients.